brownj/utilities/README.md

 # Utilities

-This is a project containing utilities and scripts I've created.
+This is a collection of utilities and scripts I've created.

 # run-parts